zhouwg/kantv/docs/how-to-build.md

 ### Overview

-the steps here has verified on Ubutun 20.04, Ubutun 24.04
+the steps here has verified on Ubutun 20.04, Ubutun 24.04:

+follow the steps below to generate the specified Android APK

+in a fresh and clean Ubuntu 24.04. the generated Android APK

+can be installed and run properly on Android phones equipped

+with Qualcomm high-end mobile SoCs.

 ### Fetch source codes
 ```